yveszoundi/seccompian/README.md

-THIS IS STILL WORK IN PROGRESS!!

 # What is this?

 `seccompian` is a brute force tool for [seccomp]() profile generation (`Python 3`).

-- The tool attempts to generate a `seccomp` security profile based on `simulated runs` (test datasets following the `happy path`)
+- The tool attempts to generate a `seccomp` security profile based on `simulated runs` (test datasets)
 - The main use-case is one-of processes running inside a container engine (i.e., [Docker](https://www.docker.com/), [Podman](https://podman.io/))

 The great thing about brute-force is that you don't need to be smart, as long as you can wait just a little bit...